-We do not waive any costs if the Original Medicare Plan is your primary payor.
+In most cases, we will waive cost if the Original Medicare Plan is your primary payor.

 Please review the following table it illustrates your cost share if you are enrolled in Medicare Part B. Medicare will be primary for all Medicare eligible services.
 Members must use providers who accept Medicare's assignment.